mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 Database (GRID)-Europe with variables of estimated risk for flood hazard and exposition to drought events.

 All vulnerability variables were normalized on a scale from of 1-5.
-Malcomb et al. (2014) had reported normalizing on a scale from 0-5 (6 categories), but also stated they used quintiles (5 categories);
+Malcomb et al. (2014) had reported normalizing on a scale from 0-5 (6 categories), but also stated they used quintiles (5 categories).
+We used quintiles on a scale of 1-5.

+Vulnerability variables were decided based on interviews with "experts and villagers"

 **interviews and focus groups, construct validity** **worksheets from class**